James A. McIntyre

-James A. McIntyre (September 13, 1938 - August 16, 2020) was an Associate Justice of the California Fourth District Court of Appeal, Division One, having been appointed to the post by Governor Pete Wilson in 1996.
-In the 1998 general election, 73.3% of California voters decided to re-elect McIntyre to the remainder of the unexpired term, which was not scheduled to end until January 6, 2003.
+James A. McIntyre (September 13, 1938 – August 16, 2020) was an Associate Justice of the California Fourth District Court of Appeal, Division One, having been appointed to the post by Governor Pete Wilson in 1996.
+In the 1998 general election, 73.3% of California voters decided to re-elect McIntyre for the remainder of the unexpired term, which was not scheduled to end until January 6, 2003.
 In the 2002 general election, 73.5% of the voters decided to re-elect McIntyre to a term expiring on January 5, 2015.

 Early life

 Born in Chicago, Illinois, McIntyre earned his A.B. in philosophy from Brown University in 1960.
 After earning his LL.B. from Stanford Law School in 1963, he gained admission to the California State Bar, various United States district courts in California, and the U.S. Ninth Circuit Court of Appeals.

 Career

 From 1963–1993, McIntyre was a civil trial attorney with the law firm of McInnis, Fitzgerald, Rees, Sharkey & McIntyre, where he tried over 100 civil jury trials.
 During his time with the firm, his clients included medical professionals and institutions in medical malpractice cases and clients in cases involving insurance, liability, legal malpractice, accounting malpractice, construction, real estate, and fraud.

 While in private practice, McIntyre was an adjunct professor of law at the University of San Diego School of Law.
 He was also listed in "The Best Lawyers in America" and "Who's Who Among Practicing Attorneys."